tc39/proposal-temporal/docs/timezone-draft.md

   /** Given the calendar/wall-clock time, returns an array of 0, 1, or
    * 2 (or theoretically more, but not in any currently known time zone)
-   * instant times, that are possible points on the timeline
+   * exact times, that are possible points on the timeline corresponding
-   * corresponding to it.
-In getInstantFor(), one of these will be
+   * to it.
+In getInstantFor(), one of these will be selected, depending
-   * selected, depending on the disambiguation option. */ getPossibleInstantsFor(dateTime : Temporal.DateTime) : array<Temporal.Instant>;
+   * on the disambiguation option. */
+  getPossibleInstantsFor(dateTime : Temporal.DateTime) : array<Temporal.Instant>;

   /** Return the next time zone transition after `startingPoint`. */